 For example, at Act-On, our clients are other businesses.
 We sell our product to marketing agencies and companies who want to improve their time to market, embrace marketing automation, and work smarter and faster.

-B2B services are all around us ― think about manufacturers who sell RFID technology to warehouses, or freight carriers who sell their transportation services to businesses to transport goods.
+B2B services are all around us ― think about manufacturers who sell RFID technology to warehouses or freight carriers who sell their transportation services to businesses to transport goods.
 Even farmers who sell produce to restaurants are B2B.

-B2B and B2C Considerations
+B2B vs. B2C Considerations

 So, right off the bat, one obvious difference between the two categories of marketing is scale.
 When you’re a B2C marketer, you represent your businesses’ endeavors to sell to individuals.
 You want to reach them one at a time, to sell one or a handful of items.

 B2B marketers, on the other hand, may sell heaps of their goods or services at a time.
 They sell – and therefore market – in bulk.

 For example, as a consumer, I buy one head of lettuce or a bundle of carrots when I go to the grocery store.
 A restaurant, on the other hand, buys crates of lettuce and carrots in one transaction.
 To use a tech example, I may license software for my own laptop or the devices in my apartment.
 My company, however, needs licensing seats for hundreds of users.

 We could say that a B2C company markets directly to an end-user, whereas a B2B company markets to a group.

 As a consumer, when I set out to buy products, I’m typically buying things for my own use.
 I look at the features and benefits that best suit my needs and I make a purchase decision accordingly.

 But what if I’m buying on behalf of someone else – say, my spouse or a niece or nephew?
 I have to put myself in their shoes and think about what they would most appreciate.
 I have to think like those folks.
 Hmm.